Fiat chooses new India head, mulls new brands in market

 "Once we fulfil the network, we'll be looking at other segments above and below that," he said.

-Earlier this month, the Italian car maker announced the end of a six-year distribution and marketing agreement with Tata Motors (TAMO.NS), and opened its first two dedicated Fiat showrooms over the past fortnight.
+Earlier this month, the Italian car maker announced the end of a six-year distribution and marketing agreement with India's Tata Motors, and opened its first two dedicated Fiat showrooms over the past fortnight.

 Fiat is targeting around 110 showrooms across India's 70 biggest cities within the next 18 months, Atanasio said.
 Fiat cars were previously only sold alongside Tata cars in joint showrooms.